TedHusted/awake/awake.md/awake.md

 “Not enough,” says Noah.

+“Have you thought about a sex bot?”
+Tessa teased.
+“They make hermaphrodite models.
+You could have the best of both worlds.”

+“Thanks, but no thanks.
+I’m ready for a real relationship with an actual person.”

-“Someone mentioned SI Matchmaker to me.
-Let’s see … Here’s the website.”
+“Someone mentioned a site called Smart Matchmaker to me.
+Let’s see … Here’s the home page.”
 Tessa pulls a virtual copy of the website into the scene.

 Tessa reads from the floating page.
-“Let’s see: No one sees the details of your profile information … SI Matchmaker reduces the details to categories, and renders your photo as an accurate caricature. — Your first contact with a match is by video chat, routed through Matchmaker, and then after the call, you each decide whether to meet in real life. — You also have to agree to a background check so that they can be sure you are legit.”
+“Let’s see: No one sees the details of your profile information … Smart Matchmaker reduces the details to categories, and renders your photo as an accurate caricature. — Your first contact with a match is by video chat, routed through Matchmaker, and then after the call, you each decide whether to meet in real life. — You also have to agree to a background check so that they can be sure you are legit.”

 “Hmmm, categories, caricatures, background checks, IRL.
 That might work.”